X'Trapolis 100: Refurbishment

+The sound of the X'Trapolis 100 horn.

 As part of its 2009 franchise agreement, Metro Trains Melbourne was required to modify the 3+2 seating layout in all original X'Trapolis 100s to have 2+2 seating, providing efficiency in passenger flow and more standing room.
 Later orders of X'Trapolis 100s were delivered with this modified layout.

 All cars prior to the sixth batch sets underwent an additional interior refurbishment program starting from 2017, similar to the refurbishment that the Siemens Nexas had recently completed.
 All X'Trapolis sets comprising the first–fifth orders had a number of seats removed at the ends of the motor cars to create dedicated spaces for passengers using wheelchairs and also provide standing room for additional passengers, thus increasing overall capacity, accessibility and passenger flow of each motor carriage.
 Additional handrails and emergency assistance intercoms were also installed in accordance to the same interior design of the motor cars since the sixth batch.

 Mechanics

 Mechanically, these trains are very different from the previous generation Melbourne trains.
 The X'Trapolis 100 was the first EMU in Melbourne to have computer-controlled traction, braking and safety systems.
-A continuous electrical circuit runs along the length of the train, which, when energised allows the train's emergency brakes to release.
+A continuous electrical circuit runs along the length of the train which, when energised, allows the train's emergency brakes to release.
 The circuit will be de-energised by a number of events, such as the driver releasing a vigilance control, applying an emergency brake or passing a signal at stop.
 This will cause the train to apply all brakes.